gachaz/Plasticity/README.md

-This source simulates a birth-death process with pasticity It was design to characterize the Baldwin effect as defined historically
+This code is simulator of a continuous-time birth-death process with plasticity It was design to characterize the Baldwin effect as defined historically

-The source is stanard C and can be compiled using gcc -o plasticity_be -O2 -Wall plasticity_be.c
+The source is   a stand-alone standard C and can be compiled using (e.g.) gcc -o plasticity_be -O2 -Wall plasticity_be.c

 All details of the model is described in